philpagel/ut8803e/README.md

 Most commands act the exact same way as pressing the respective button on the instrument.

+Logging data is printed in to `STDOUT` in `csv` format, by default.
+You can also get JSON records with `--format json`.
+Finally, there is `--format reversing` which will log binary and hex data of the status record.
+This is intended for reverse engineering additional features or adding support for other models.

-Logging data is printed in to `STDOUT` in `csv` format and can be redirected to a file using the facilities of your operation system or shell.
+and can be
+redirected to a file using the facilities of your operation system or shell.
 E.g. `ut8803e/py log > data.csv` on LINUX.

 Warnings and Debugging information are printed to `STDERR`.